 Territory: Worldwide, concerts only

-During the recording of his first feature film, he met a rare violinist, Dominique « Solrey » Lemonnier, starting an exceptional artistic exchange.
-She became his favorite soloist, concertmaster, artistic director and wife.
-With her special sense of interpretation and her creative spirit, she has inspired Desplat’s compositions, influencing his music at its core.
-Together they have created a new way of using for the strings in film music.
+During the recording of his first feature film, Alexandre Desplat met the violinist Dominique « Solrey » Lemonnier, starting an exceptional artistic exchange.
+She became his favourite soloist, artistic director and wife.
+She has influenced Alexandre Desplat’s composition profoundly, creating a new way of using strings in film music.